 - Demand and Opportunity

 - Salesforce Community

-It depend on you.
+It depends on you.
 If you have previous programming experience then 2-3 month is good time to become a entry level Salesforce Developer.
 You can become expert in five to six month.

-If you have any bachelor degree in computer science that will help you but computer background is not need to become a Developer.
+If you have a bachelor’s degree in computer science, that will help you, but a computer background is not needed to become a Developer.

-Yes, We see lots of non-it person become a Salesforce developer in past.
+Yes, We see lots of non-IT people become Salesforce developers in the past.
 Here is one success story “Journey from Non-IT to Salesforce Developer“

-To learn Salesforce first you need to learn Salesforce Admin stuff.
-Which take almost 1-2 months.
-Then base on your past experience and hard work you can learn coding with in 2-3 months.
+To learn Salesforce, first you need to learn Salesforce Admin stuff, which takes almost 1-2 months.
+Then, based on your past experience and hard work, you can learn coding within 2-3 months.